GRANTS FOR ARTS PROJECTS: Other Information

 - Ensure that all eligible applications are reviewed thoughtfully and fairly.

 We welcome your comments on how we are meeting these standards.
-Please email: email@example.com, attention: Standards for Service.
+Email: firstname.lastname@example.org, attention: Standards for Service.
 For questions about these guidelines or your application, see "Agency Contacts."
-In addition, applicants will receive an invitation to participate in a voluntary survey to provide feedback on the grant application guidelines on our website and any experiences consulting with our staff.
+In addition, applicants may receive an invitation to participate in a voluntary survey to provide feedback on the grant application guidelines on our website and any experiences consulting with our staff.